-Many stores make a nice chunk of change by selling extended warranties on any and every item that they can.
-The other day I was asked to buy an extended warranty for $5 on an item that cost only $25.
-Of course I said no, but did you know that some credit card issuers offer a warranty that will double that of the manufacturer by up to one year?
+Many stores make a nice chunk of change by selling extended warranties.
+I once was asked to buy an extended warranty for $5 on an item that cost only $25.

 3. Replacement for stolen or damaged items

 The card issuer may replace an item you recently purchased if it’s damaged or stolen within a specified time frame.
-In some instances, cellphones are covered under this benefit.
+In some instances, this benefit even covers cellphones.

 4. Extended refund period